-As can be seen in Table 45, the analysis found no evidence of any statistically significant effects by month of the year but did find a significant improvement both during the COVID-19 period and in the trial period, compared to outside those periods.
-Approximately 17% more major planning application decisions were completed within the correct timescale during the COVID-19 period, compared to outside it, and approximately 23% more major planning application decisions were completed within the correct timescale during the COVID-19 period, compared to outside it, and approximately 23% more major planning application decisions were completed within the correct timescale during the trial, compared to before.
+As can be seen in Table 45, the analysis found no evidence of any statistically significant effects by month of the year but did find a significant improvement both during the COVID-19 period and in the trial period.
+Approximately 17% more major planning application decisions were completed within the correct timescale during the COVID-19 period, compared to outside it, and approximately 23% more major planning application decisions were completed within the correct timescale during the trial, compared to before.